Early Intervention & Return to Work Program for Supervisors

 - Ongoing benefits if no option to return to gainful employment.

 - Manage routine return-to-work cases.
-Provide modified duties and implement return to work plan in keeping with any restrictions or limitations noted.
+Offer timely modified duties and implement return to work plan in keeping with any restrictions or limitations noted.

-- For non-routine cases, contact and work directly with the return to work specialist and/or an occupational health nurse team.
+- For non-routine cases, contact and work directly with a disability case specialist and/or a health care team member like an occupational health nurse or injury recovery specialist.

-- Review eligibility for STIIP leave, approve leave if appropriate, and initiate pay action.
-Contact AskMyHR to be redirected to a return to work specialist if you need advice.
+- Review eligibility for STIIP leave, approve leave if appropriate, and initiate timely pay action to avoid overpayments (ie record STIIP in Time and Leave System).
+Contact AskMyHR to be redirected to a return to work specialist if you need advice about eligibility for STIIP.

 - Determine STIIP start date and monitor the 15-day STIIP re-qualification period once the employee has completed a full return to work.